rrthomas/new-python-project/README.md

 ## Creating a new project

 Run `new-python-project DIRECTORY`.
 The program will prompt you for basic information about the project, attempting to give sensible default values, and then create the project in the given directory.

+You can add the `--github` option to automatically create a GitHub project.

+You can also store project information in a TOML file; see [`sample.toml`](sample.toml) for a commented example.

+See `new-python-project --help` for more information.

 You can run your new program: